Get

 Conclusion

 Although there are no evidence-based studies about whether body wraps are effective, many owners have left good reviews about these products, and it won’t hurt to try them.
 They are easy to put on and work by applying gentle pressure to your dog’s chest and waist, just like swaddling a baby.
-Body wraps can calm your dog during fireworks, thunderstorms, separation, travel, car rides, vet visits, and grooming processes.
-If your dog’s anxiety is severe, though, talk to your veterinarian or a behaviorist.
+Body wraps can calm your dog during fireworks, thunderstorms, separation, travel, car rides, vet visits, and grooming sessions.
+If your dog’s anxiety is severe, talk to your veterinarian or a behaviorist.

 See Aso: